lewardo/SnideGPT/README.md

-# ✨SnideGPT✨
+# ✨TwatGPT✨
-## the sarcastic assistant🔥
+## the sarcastic "assistant"🔥

-Simple interface for a digital assistant that insults you and answers sarcastically, built for the _HackSheffield 8_ hackathon
+Simple interface for a digital assistant that insults you and answers sarcastically, built for the _HackSheffield 8_ hackathon, aimed at the funniest hack, most ducktaped hack, best use of google cloud and best domain name registration.
 The wake-word is appropriately 'yo bro', or there is also a model in the './models' directory for the wakeword 'oi megamind', both in the spirit of sarcasm

 ## installation🛠️